H.R. 4606: Ally’s Act

 4

-Every five years, plans must cover an upgrade of the implant device or sound processor, or a replacement if no upgrade is available.
+At least every five years, plans would have to cover an upgrade of the implant device or sound processor, or a full replacement if no upgrade is available.

 5